LukeMcCann/CleanArchitecture/README.md

 ## Frameworks & Drivers

 The outermost layer is composed of frameworks and tools.
 Generally, there should not be much code here, other than glue code which communicates towards the more-inwards facing circles.

+# Use Case Layer

+The use case is a layer that handles the specific business case logic, this includes validation, mutation, and manipulation of data.
+It does not however, include the logic for retrieving data.

+The use case should know nothing of the web, the frameworks layers or how to retrieve data.
+The use cas should be reusable in many projects.

+The main goal of each use case is to be as abstract as possible from the other layers.
+It should only include the business logic of the specific use case for that particular use case.
+For example, the addUser use case should only contain the business logic for adding users.

+To keep our layers as abstract as possible we utilise dependency injection.
+In this instance we are using dependency injection in the Use Case to inject our repositories.
+This means that our Use Case has no reliance on a concrete implementation and allows us to easily switch out our implementations in a more modular manner.

+# Repository Layer

+The repository layer is responsible for fetching data.
+The use case layers will call the repository logic in order to retrieve the data.